domlockett/twitter_text_experiment/README.md

 ## Overview

 The Twitter Text Experiment aims to collect and analyze tweets from approximately 30 news outlets, including all comments on these tweets.
-The goal is to build a comprehensive dataset to study the variation in social commentary compared to professional news outlets.
+The goal is to build a comprehensive dataset to study the variation in social commentary accross professional news outlets.

-## Goals
-The primary goal of this project is to collect and analyze Twitter data from various news outlets and their associated comments.
-This analysis aims to compare social commentary with professional news content, providing observational data to complement previous experimental studies.

 ## Data